Security measures to protect taxpayer information from external threats

 The CRA will not give or ask for personal or financial information by email and ask you to click on a link.

-For more information on how to recognize CRA-related scams, visit Scam prevention and the CRA.
+For more information on how to recognize CRA-related scams, visit Scams and fraud.

 Personal Identification Number

-As an added security measure, taxpayers can set a unique Personal Identification Number (PIN) for their account in order to identify themselves quickly and securely when calling the CRA.
+As an added security measure, taxpayers can set a unique Personal Identification Number (PIN) for their account in order to identify themselves quickly and securely when calling the CRA on the individual income tax and benefits enquiries lines.

 Captcha